Bootstrap

 $this->configurator->setTempDirectory($this->rootDir . '/temp');

-On Linux or macOS, set the write permissions for directories log/ and temp/.
+On Linux or macOS, set write permissions for the log/ and temp/ directories.

 RobotLoader

-Usually, we will want to automatically load the classes using RobotLoader, so we have to start it up and let it load classes from the directory where Bootstrap.php is located (i.e. __DIR__) and all its subdirectories:
+Usually, we will want to automatically load classes using RobotLoader, so we need to start it and let it load classes from the directory where Bootstrap.php is located (i.e., __DIR__), and all its subdirectories:

 $this->configurator->createRobotLoader()